rcarmo/azure-acme-foundation/README.md

 * [x] Jumpbox and diagnostics storage account
 * [x] Networking

+> **Note:** Right now all VMs start a `redis` container for testing OMS monitoring.
+That will be removed in the future.

 ## What

 This is a set of scripts to generate and deploy Azure Resource Manager templates for multi-tier, multi-tenant solutions.